Paisabazaar app Today!

 Follow the process given below for EPF registration:

-You need to visit the member website of EPF, i.e. EPF e-SEWA/EPF Members Portal and on the right side, you have the option to login using UAN.
-However, UAN must have been activated earlier.
+You need to visit the member website of EPF, i.e. EPF e-SEWA/EPF Members Portal and on the right side, you have the option for EPF employee login via UAN.
+However, your UAN must have been activated earlier in order to login to the member portal.

-To avail facilities of EPF online, one has to activate UAN through the EPF member login portal.
-In order to activate your UAN, follow the steps given below:
+To avail the facilities of EPF online, you need to activate UAN through the EPF member login portal.
+In order to activate your EPF UAN, follow the steps given below:

 Step 1: Visit the member website of EPF i.e. EPF e-SEWA/EPF Members Portal